 San Diego Countywide Media Advocacy Program

-IPS leads the San Diego Countywide Media Advocacy (CWMA) Program, using media advocacy to promote policies that prevent harms stemming from alcohol and other drugs, including alcohol, marijuana, methamphetamine and opioids.
+The San Diego Countywide Media Advocacy (CWMA) Program, used media advocacy to promote policies that prevent harms stemming from alcohol and other drugs, including alcohol, marijuana, methamphetamine and opioids.

-CWMA pitches story ideas that support AOD initiatives, such as advocating for regulations that limit the number of liquor licenses in neighborhoods and encouraging cities in San Diego County to adopt social host ordinances — laws that hold party hosts accountable if there is underage drinking or marijuana use.
+CWMA pitched story ideas that supported AOD initiatives, such as advocating for regulations that limit the number of liquor licenses in neighborhoods and encouraging cities in San Diego County to adopt social host ordinances — laws that hold party hosts accountable if there is underage drinking or marijuana use.

-The project also connects the dots between substance use and secondary effects such as adverse childhood experiences, suicide, and sexual assault.
+The project also connected the dots between substance use and secondary effects such as adverse childhood experiences, suicide, and sexual assault.